From exceptional collections to motivic decompositions via noncommutative motives: Statement of results

-Thanks to the work of Bayer, Golyshev, Guzzeti, Ueda, and others (see~\cite{Bay,Gol,Guz,Ueda}), items (i)-(ii) are nowadays known to be true in the case of projective spaces (and its blow-ups) and Grassmannians, while item (i) is also known to be true for minimal Fano threefolds.
+Thanks to the work of Bayer, Golyshev, Guzzeti, Ueda, and others (see~\cite{Bay,Gol,Guz,Ueda}), items (i)-(ii) are nowadays known to be true in the case of projective spaces (and its blow-ups) and Grassmannians, while item (i) is also know to be true for minimal Fano threefolds.
 Moreover, Hertling-Manin-Teleman proved that the Hodge-Tate property follows from the semi-simplicity of quantum cohomology.
-Making use of Theorem~\ref{thm:main} we prove that the Hodge-Tate property follows also from the existence of a full exceptional collection. \begin{proposition} Let $X$ be a smooth projective complex variety.
-If the bounded derived category $\cD^b(X)$ admits a full exceptional collection then $X$ is Hodge-Tate.
-Moreover, if $X$ is defined over a number field $k$, then all the complex varieties $X_\alpha$ associated to the different field embeddings $\alpha: k \hookrightarrow \bbC$ are also Hodge-Tate.\end{proposition}
+Making use of Theorem~\ref{thm:main} we prove that the Hodge-Tate property follows also from the existence of a full exceptional collection.

-By Proposition~\ref{prop:main} we conclude then that the Hodge-Tate property is unnecessary in the above conjecture, and hence can be removed.